osw282/gitops-with-argocd/README.md

 ### Step 1 - Setup

-To use this recipe, we will create a new branch on the repository so that everything we do will not affect the main repo.
+Before we start this demo, clone my repository first, we will then create a new branch on the repository so that everything we do will not affect the main repo.
 Let's go ahead and do that:

 ```bash
 git checkout -b experimenting-with-argocd